 Callon (CPE) Receives a Hold from Siebert Williams Shank & Co

-According to TipRanks.com, Sorbara ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -16.0% and a 30.3% success rate.
+According to TipRanks.com, Sorbara has 0 stars on 0-5 stars ranking scale with an average return of -16.0% and a 30.3% success rate.
 Sorbara covers the Utilities sector, focusing on stocks such as Continental Resources, Matador Resources, and Laredo Petroleum.

-Currently, the analyst consensus on Callon is a Hold with an average price target of $12.63, implying a -13.3% downside from current levels.
+Currently, the analyst consensus on Callon is a Hold with an average price target of $12.63, representing a -13.3% downside.
 In a report issued on March 9, Truist Financial also downgraded the stock to Hold with a $15.00 price target.

 See today’s analyst top recommended stocks >>